gurubamal/success_taste/cicd_setup_local/README.md

 	check kubectl commands

-NOTE : node6 will be master node whereas node7 will be worker node
+NOTE 1: node6 will be master node whereas node7 will be worker node NOTE 2: please note that following info "value: "interface=eth1"  in calico.yaml was set by me because my Virtualbox VMs are aquiring eth1 as default network device with IP 192.168.58.x for my VMs.
+You need to set it in case it's eth name varies in your machines. you can leave it as it is if it works all great already.

 ######################### Ansible SETUP #########################